A Simple and Efficient Joint Measurement Strategy for Estimating Fermionic Observables and Hamiltonians: results

 By taking advantage of the fact that FLO circuits can be efficiently classically simulated \cite{terhal02, Bravyi_2012}, we also implemented a simulation of our strategy on Gaussian states, whose energies can be easily calculated analytically (see e.g. \cite{Melo_2013}).
+For details, see Supplementary Information \ref{app:gaussian_states_simulation}.
 We used the package FLOYao.jl \cite{bosse_2022} to classically simulate individual runs of our protocol, verifying (up to statistical precision) that the strategy correctly estimates the above molecular Hamiltonians on random Gaussian states.
-The empirical variance of this estimation also confirms (within statistical precision) the accuracy of the variance formula derived in Appendix \ref{app:variance}.
+The empirical variance of this estimation also confirms (within statistical precision) the accuracy of the variance formula derived in Supplementary Information \ref{app:variance}.